hortonworks/cloudbreak/docs/index.md

 Cloudbreak is SequenceIQ's RESTful Hadoop as a Service API.
 Once it is deployed in your favourite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
 Provisioning Hadoop has never been easier.
 Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Compute...), Apache Ambari, Docker containers, Serf and dnsmasq.

-Fir further documentation please check the [Cloudbreak documentation](http://sequenceiq.com/cloudbreak).
+For further information please check the [Cloudbreak documentation](http://sequenceiq.com/cloudbreak).

 ##Building blocks